 When these 3 approaches work together it creates a strategic system of practices for employee health and wellbeing.

-Use Cases
+Use Cases for DEI and Startups

-How can we create health and wellbeing for underrepresented groups?
+DEI: How can we create health and wellbeing for underrepresented groups?

 Many companies set diversity hiring goals with the honorable intention to provide opportunity and level the playing field for underrepresented groups.
 While this is a good start, it is reactive problem solving (we need to have more diversity than we do today) rather than healthy organization building (we need to value and draw from diverse lived experiences, and create inclusive spaces where everyone belongs).